-- (a) The incentive mechanism will apply to the Transportation Reference Service capital expenditure (defined to exclude certain expenditure as per clause 13.1(b)(v) and be referred to as the Capital Expenditure Sharing Scheme or the CESS.
+- (a) The incentive mechanism will apply to capital expenditure (defined to exclude certain expenditure as per clause 13.1(b)(v)) and be referred to as the Capital Expenditure Sharing Scheme or the CESS.
 The CESS may result in a CESS benefit or penalty for the Service Provider. - (b) The CESS will operate in the following way: - (i) The annual efficiency gain or loss under the CESS will be calculated by subtracting the Service Provider's actual capital expenditure from the approved capital expenditure allowance in each year of the Access Arrangement Period.
 For the final year (and in some instances the penultimate year) an estimate of actual capital expenditure will be used. - (ii) The efficiency gain for each Financial Year will be compounded into its Net Present Value (NPV) as at the end of the Access Arrangement Period using the nominal WACC for each year of the Access Arrangement Period updated annually within the JGN Revenue Model and calculated in accordance with the AER's Final Decision and the Rate of Return Instrument.
-In doing so, it is assumed that capital expenditure is incurred in the middle of the year. - (iii) The total efficiency gain will be shared between the Service Provider and Users who are provided the Transportation Reference Service.
-The CESS benefit or penalty to the Service Provider will be calculated by adjusting its share of the total efficiency gain for any financing benefits or costs and deterioration in average asset performance. - (iv) For the purpose of calculating the annual efficiency gain or loss, the approved capital expenditure allowance is to be adjusted to take into account a change in the scope of activities in accordance with the approach outlined below or for any approved Cost Pass Through Event. - (v) For the purposes of applying the CESS capital expenditure is defined to: - A. exclude expenditure related to connecting: - 1) Renewable Gas facilities; and - 2) customers (i.e. connections capital expenditure under Chapter 12A of the National Gas Rules); - B. reduce by any capital contributions towards expenditure not covered by subclause A above; and - C. reduce by any asset disposals.
+In doing so, it is assumed that capital expenditure is occurred in the middle of the year. - (iii) The total efficiency gain will be shared between the Service Provider and Users who are provided the Reference Service.
+The CESS benefit or penalty to the Service Provider will be calculated by adjusting its share of the total efficiency gain for any financing benefits or costs and deterioration in average asset performance. - (iv) For the purpose of calculating the annual efficiency gain or loss, the approved capital expenditure allowance is to be adjusted to take into account a change in the scope of activities in accordance with the approach outlined below or for any approved Cost Pass Through Event. - (v) For the purposes of applying the CESS, capital expenditure is defined to: - (A) exclude expenditure related to connecting customers (i.e. connections capex under Chapter 12A of the National Gas Rules); - (B) reduce by any capital contributions towards expenditure not covered by subclause (A) above; and - (C) reduce by any asset disposals. - (vi) A discount rate will be applied to account for the time value of money.
+This adjustment will also be required for the penultimate year of the Access Arrangement Period where finalised actual capital expenditure figures are not available before finalising the AER's Final Decision. - (vii) For the purposes of illustrating the operation of the CESS, refer to Attachment 11.2 of the Service Provider's 2020-25 revised access arrangement proposal submitted to the AER.

-- (vi) A discount rate will be applied to account for the time value of money.
-This adjustment will also be required for the penultimate year of the Access Arrangement Period where finalised actual capital expenditure figures are not available before finalising the AER's Final Decision. - (c) The total efficiency gain is calculated as a summation of the annual efficiency gains converted to 2029-30 NPV.
-The calculation for each year's annual end of year efficiency gain is calculated in accordance with clause 13.1(d).
+- (c) The total efficiency gain is calculated as a summation of the annual efficiency gains converted to 2024-25 NPV.
+The calculation for each year's annual end of year efficiency gain is calculated in accordance with clause 13.1(e).
 The calculation of future NPV for each year is calculated in accordance with clause 13.1(e). - (d) The annual end of year efficiency gain (AEG) for each year in Year n value in the Access Arrangement Period is calculated as follows: